Dogger Bank Wind Farm: North Sea Wind Power Hub

 Dutch, German, and Danish electrical grid operators are cooperating in a project to build a North Sea Wind Power Hub complex on one or more artificial islands to be constructed on Dogger Bank as part of a European system for sustainable electricity.
 The power hub would interconnect the three national power grids with each other and with the Dogger Bank Wind Farm.

 A study commissioned by Dutch electrical grid operator TenneT reported in February 2017 that as much as 110 gigawatts of wind energy generating capacity could ultimately be developed at the Dogger Bank location.

 At the North Seas Energy Forum in Brussels on 23 March 2017, Energinet will sign a contract to work with the German and Dutch branches of TenneT; thereafter a feasibility study will be produced.

 Battery storage

-Adjacent to Creyke Beck substation for the wind farm, near Cottingham, the Pillswood 196 MWh battery storage power station was installed in 2022 using Tesla Megapack lithium-ion batteries, capable of producing 98 MW for 2 hours.
+Adjacent to Creyke Beck substation for the wind farm, near Cottingham in the East Riding of Yorkshire, the Pillswood 196 MWh battery storage power station was installed in 2022 using Tesla Megapack LFP batteries, capable of producing 98 MW for 2 hours.